Rock Hill Weapon Offense Lawyer

 - Possession of a firearm by a convicted felon

 - Unlawful sale of a firearm

 A conviction for any of the above crimes can lead to harsh penalties, including fines, prison time, and loss of gun rights.
-If you or a loved one has been arrested for a weapons offense, contact me today so that I can help you fight for a fair outcome.
+If you or a loved one has been arrested for a weapons offense, do not hesitate to let us help you fight for a fair outcome.